Navigating Medicare Prescription Drug Plans: Your Guide to Staying Healthy

 The 3 Most Important Things to Know:

-• In 2025, Medicare will introduce a feature called Smoothing as part of its drug payment plans, which makes it easier to handle out-of-pocket costs for prescription drugs.
+• In 2026, Medicare introduced Medicare Prescription Payment Plans, making it easier to handle out-of-pocket costs for prescription drugs.
 Here’s the idea behind it:

-With Smoothing, people who have high prescription costs at the start of the year can spread out those payments over time, rather than paying large sums all at once.
-For example, if you normally hit the $2,000 out-of-pocket limit early in the year, you’ll have the option to break that total down into manageable monthly payments.
+People who have high prescription costs at the start of the year can spread out those payments over time, rather than paying large sums all at once.
+For example, if you normally hit the $2,100 out-of-pocket limit early in the year, you’ll have the option to break that total down into manageable monthly payments.
 This way, a big January bill might turn into smaller, predictable monthly amounts.

 The penalty for not signing up for Medicare Part D when you’re first eligible can add up, so it’s good to know how it works.